Last Updated on

 - Black marker

-- The Santa figure is made over the black construction paper, so that will be your base.
-Start by cutting out a triangle out of the red construction paper to form Santa’s hat.
+- The Santa figure is made over black construction paper, so that will be your base.
+Start by cutting a triangle out of the red construction paper to form Santa’s hat.

 - Cut a circle out of the beige paper (about 4 inches or whatever size fits the hat).
 Cut a small circle from the red paper to form the nose.

-- Start glueing the parts together.
-The beige face goes in the centre of the black construction paper.
+- Start gluing the parts together.
+The beige face goes in the center of the black construction paper.
 The red hat goes over the face.
 Stick them both firmly in place.

 - Glue the googly eyes to and the nose to the face and draw a smile to complete it.

 - Spread some white craft glue at the brim of the hat, around the cheeks, and below the face to stick all the popcorn.